 As part of the public engagement strategy for this application, Halifax Peninsula Planning Advisory Committee and municipal Planning Staff held a public meeting on Monday, June 4, 2018 (Public Meeting Notes).

-This application is scheduled to be reviewed by the Halifax Peninsula Planning Advisory Committee on August 20, 2018.
+This application was scheduled to be reviewed by the Halifax Peninsula Planning Advisory Committee on August 20 and September 24, 2018.

 Documents Submitted for Evaluation